InfoSecDion/InfoSecDion/README.md

 <h1>I'm Dion, an <a href="https://www.linkedin.com/in/dion-alexander-682b04233/">IT and Cybersecurity Professional</a> 💻🛡</h1>

-- 🌨️ I'm a SOC Analyst actively building Tier 2 and Tier 3 skill sets across DFIR, threat hunting, adversary emulation, and detection development.
-Everything I'm working on feeds into a long term goal of becoming a Detection Engineer.
-Currently pursuing my MSCS in Computer Science and open to Threat Hunting or Detection Engineering internship opportunities.
+- 🌨️ SOC Analyst focused on building toward Tier 2/3 responsibilities across incident response, threat hunting, adversary emulation, and detection development.
+Most of my work centers around understanding real alert patterns, improving detection logic, and getting more efficient at investigating suspicious activity in a SOC environment.
+Long term, I’m working toward a role in threat hunting/Threat detection engineering.
+Currently pursuing an MS in Computer Science and open to threat hunting or detection engineering internship opportunities.

 - 🤝 I’m open to collaborating on Blue Team Projects, Detection Engineering projects, Python Projects, Home Labs & more.